RGCustom/Joystick-Shield-RG-Custom/README.md

 2. Arduino pro micro
 3. 5pcs CD4021BE shift registers
 4. 5pcs 10kOhm sip9 array resistors.
-5. 2.54mm Male PCB Single Row Straight Header Strip Connectors
+5. 2.54mm Male PCB Single Row Straight Header Strip Connectors.
 6. 1kOhm resistors for leds.

 Arduino IDE 1.6.6 (or above) library that adds a joystick to the list of HID devices.
 This will not work with Arduino IDE 1.6.5 (or below).